GSA/ckanext-datagovtheme/README.md

 They follow the guidelines for [testing CKAN extensions](https://docs.ckan.org/en/2.8/extensions/testing-extensions.html#testing-extensions).

+To run the extension tests:

+1. Make sure your virtual environment is activated

+`. /usr/lib/ckan/default/bin/activate`

-To run the extension tests, cd into the ckanext-datagovtheme directory and run this command:
+2. cd into the ckanext-datagovtheme directory

+`cd /usr/lib/ckan/default/src/ckanext-datagovtheme`

+3. Use the nosetests command:

 `nosetests --ckan --with-pylons=test.ini ckanext/datagovtheme/tests`

+Note: the tests will only run if the environment is installed using the (CKAN Install from Source)[https://docs.ckan.org/en/2.8/maintaining/installing/install-from-source.html#installing-ckan-from-source] installation